mohamedLT/vraylib/README.md

 # Platforms
 it works on every 64bit platform if your platform does not work please contact me to help fix it or add it
 # Android!!
-for now you can use `v -keepcc ` when you compile and follow the raylib wiki on how to compile for android just use the generated c file as src code
+for now you can use `v -o <name.c> ` when you compile and follow the raylib wiki on how to compile for android just use the generated c file as src code

 I am planning on making vab works with it so for the time been try to not break your pc while compiling it yourself